top of page

 There's something inviting and peaceful about a bench...

 Of course, it's a little too cold to accept the invitation of this icy bench right now!
 Yet, walking by it on my favorite trail, I still want to sit here (in warmer weather) just thinking and imagining.
-A bench by the water is perfect for contemplation.
+A bench by the water is a perfect place for contemplation.

-At the age of 23, James Montgomery became the editor of the newspaper, the Sheffield Register, which he renamed the Sheffield Iris.
+At the age of 23, James Montgomery became the editor of a newspaper, the Sheffield Register, which he renamed the Sheffield Iris.
 His efforts as editor might have impressed Ebenezer Scrooge even before his reclamation.
+Using words as healing weapons, James Montgomery fought for the abolition of slavery and to shield children from the damaging conditions of work as chimney sweeps.

-His beautiful Christmas hymn, "Angels, From the Realms of Glory," first appeared in the Iris on the Christmas Eve of 1816.
+One of my favorite hymns, "Angels, From the Realms of Glory," first appeared in the Iris on the Christmas Eve of 1816.

 Sages, leave your contemplations,